unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

 Often, you'll have gotten the data from a source you can trust to be correct, such as the Australian Bureau of Meteorology, or the World Health Organisation.

 If not, do what you can to check that the data is trustworthy.
-If the data about a sample of a population, has the sample been selected without bias?
+If the data is about a sample of a population, has the sample been selected without bias?
 Have measurements been made validly and reliably?
 Is the data current enough for your purposes?

 You might not be able to answer these questions.
 If not, and you're not otherwise sure how reliable the data is, then you should treat it with a healthy dose of skepticism.